Safe & Expert Addiction Treatment & Detox

 Recovery Month 2021 at Smarmore Castle

-September is Recovery Month and at Smarmore Castle we dedicate it to celebrating recovery and break the stigma of addiction.
-This is a time to reflect on what you’ve achieved, how you can support others and what more you can do to continue living a life free from addiction.
+September is Recovery Month and at Smarmore Castle we dedicate it to celebrating recovery and breaking the stigma of addiction.
+This is a time to reflect on what you’ve achieved, how you can support others, and what more you can do to continue living a life free from addiction.

 This year’s theme: “Recovery is For Everyone: Every Person, Every Family, Every Community.”
 After a year of isolation and uncertainty, 2021’s recovery month is here to remind everyone here in Ireland and across the UK that we’re all in this together.

 Download our Brochure

 Breaking down the stigma around addiction and mental health is so important.
 Stigma prevents people from seeking help for their addiction, and they are more likely to keep the problem hidden for longer and refuse treatment.
 Read more on how to cope with stigma.